 It’s true – the city never sleeps until YOU do.
 And after hanging out with the wolves of Wall Street when we first moved to NYC, we’ve been window shopping on Madison Avenue on the Upper East Side.

-As we’ve spent many moons ravishing through the five boroughs, we’re ecstatic to give you a rundown of our home base in NYC along with tons of insider tips (and hotel recs) on the best areas to stay in NYC!
+As we’ve spent many moons ravishing through the five boroughs, we’re ecstatic to give you a rundown of our home base in NYC along with tons of insider tips (and hotel recs) on the best places to stay in New York!

 Dear wonderful, beautiful, and oh-so-amazing reader (Yup, I lay it on thick for my dozens of fans).
 Since I am incapable of making it rain money, there’s a high probability (like 99.999%) that this post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.